 You are likely to feel more comfortable if a supplier has previous experience in the legal sector.
 In practical terms, this should mean that they have a better understanding of how the legal market works and what the implications are for your website.

 If that is what you are looking for, be specific about the kind of experience you are looking for.
-Working on a consumer-facing website for a personal injury firm may not be much help if your website is aimed at mid-sized corporates.
+Experience of working on a consumer-facing website for a personal injury firm may not be much help if your website is aimed at mid-sized corporates.

 You may not want to rule out suppliers for lack of legal sector experience.
 Experience working on websites for other professional services – or just targeting the same audience – can also be valuable.